Tryphiodorus: The Taking of Ilios

 Triphiodorus' only extant work is The Sack of Troy, a 691-verse epic poem, narrating events from the capture of the Trojan seer Helenus to the sailing of the Greek troops after the capture of Troy.

 The poem begins with an invocation to Calliope, the Muse of epic poetry (lines 1–5).
 The narrative is introduced with a summary of the dire situation of the troops of the Greeks and Trojans (lines 6-39): both are mined by the tiredness of years of fighting and heavy casualties.
 Then the Greeks capture the Trojan seer and following his advice call Neoptolemus (Achilles’ son) to join their lines and steal the Palladion from Troy (lines 40–56).
 The construction of the Trojan Horse follows and Triphiodorus gives a long description (lines 57–107).
-The Greeks have an assembly in which Odysseus convinces the most brave fighters to hide with him in the horse and the rest of the troops to pretend they are fleeing from Troy, while preparing to come back the following night (108-234).
-The following morning the Trojans discover the disappearance of the Achaean army, inspect their camp and admire the Wooden Horse (235-57).
-Sinon appears before them covered in blood and convinces Priam to take the horse into their citadel to win Athena's attention and avoid her helping the Greeks to return (258-303).
-The Trojans transport the horse and break the otherwise indestructible walls of Troy to bring it into their citadel (304-57).
-Cassandra tries to make them come into their senses but Priam orders to lock her up (358-443).
+The Greeks have an assembly in which Odysseus convinces the most brave fighters to hide with him in the horse and the rest of the troops to pretend they are fleeing from Troy, while preparing to come back the following night (108–234).
+The following morning the Trojans discover the disappearance of the Achaean army, inspect their camp and admire the Wooden Horse (235–57).
+Sinon appears before them covered in blood and convinces Priam to take the horse into their citadel to win Athena's attention and avoid her helping the Greeks to return (258–303).
+The Trojans transport the horse and break the otherwise indestructible walls of Troy to bring it into their citadel (304–57).
+Cassandra tries to make them come into their senses but Priam has her imprisoned (358–443).
 While they are celebrating the end of the war, Aphrodite tells Helen to join Menelaus (who is hiding in the horse).
 Helen goes to the temple of Athena where the horse is kept and calls the names of the wives of the hidden heroes, so as to tempt them to come out.
-One of them, Anticlus, is about to give in forcing Odysseus to strangle him, while Athena orders Helen to go to her room and light a torch to call the Greek fleet back to Troy for the final battle (454-98a).
+Odysseus strangles the warrior Anticlus, who is about to give in, while Athena orders Helen to go to her room and light a torch to call the Greek fleet back to Troy for the final battle (454-98a).
 While the Trojans are overcome by a deep slumber, the gods abandon Troy and Helen and Sinon light torches to guide the return of the Greek fleet (498b-521).
-The fleet arrives and the hidden warriors leave the horse, giving start to a long night of fighting, full of dramatic episodes (506-663).
-The poet then decides to put a stop to the narrative and conclude (664-7).
-The poem finishes with the a brief description of how at the beginning of the new day, the victors check for survivors and booty, set Troy on fire, sacrifice Polyxena to appease the spirit of Achilles, distribute the booty and leave for good (668-91).
+The fleet arrives and the hidden warriors leave the horse, giving start to a long night of fighting, full of dramatic episodes (506–663).
+The poet then decides to put a stop to the narrative and conclude (664–7).
+The poem finishes with the a brief description of how at the beginning of the new day, the victors check for survivors and booty, set Troy on fire, sacrifice Polyxena to appease the spirit of Achilles, distribute the booty and leave for good (668–91).